 - In 2009, Japan and Vietnam signed a deal that will bring a high-speed rail system to Vietnam in the near future.

 - Rice, fish sauce, fresh seafood, and soy sauce are the primary elements of Vietnamese cuisine.

 Living in Vietnam Teaching English

 Descending from the border of China into the heart of Southeast Asia like an ancient mythical dragon, Vietnam represents a distinct blend of Chinese Confucianism and Cambodian Buddhist cultures, tempered with a taste of French-colonial charm.
 Stretching across thousands of miles of coastline, Vietnam mixes rural mountainous highlands with a collection of colorful and bustling cities.
-Foodie travel guru Anthony Bourdain claims Vietnam is his favorite country in the world.
+Foodie travel guru Anthony Bourdain claims Vietnam is one of his favorite countries in the world a prime inspiration for his love of international travel.
 Once you’ve arrived and sampled local specialties like pho (beef or chicken noodle soup) and gỏi cuốn (fresh spring rolls with shrimp, pork, and rice noodles), you’ll realize he might be on to something.

 Contact International TEFL Academy today to speak with an advisor to find out about our online course, multiple on-site TEFL classes or request a brochure to learn about TEFL training courses and a comparison of the most popular countries to teach English.